jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/2-Sensor-Fusion/2-1-3D-Object-Detection-with-LiDAR-Data/README.md

 ### Exploratory Data Analysis (EDA)

-See [`2022-11-06-Project-Writeup.md`]() for an in-depth look at the LiDAR range image data provided in the Waymo Open Dataset.
+See [`2022-11-06-Project-Writeup.md`](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/blob/main/2-Sensor-Fusion/2-1-3D-Object-Detection-with-LiDAR-Data/2022-11-06-Project-Writeup.md) for an in-depth look at the LiDAR range image data provided in the Waymo Open Dataset.
 In the report we discuss our findings regarding vehicle landmarks and scenes of interest.

 ### Data Pre-Processing

 This project consists of three major pre-processing tasks: visualisation, data manipulation and conversion.
-Covered in the [`2022-10-20-Course-2-Sensor-Fusion-Exercises-Part-1.ipynb`](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/blob/2-1-3D-Object-Detection/2-Sensor-Fusion/Exercises/2022-10-20-Course-2-Sensor-Fusion-Exercises-Part-1.ipynb) notebook are the functions used to visualise the LiDAR range images, normalise their intensity and range channel values, and build 3D point clouds and BEV map images from the range images.
+Covered in the [`2022-10-20-Course-2-Sensor-Fusion-Exercises-Part-1.ipynb`](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/blob/main/2-Sensor-Fusion/Exercises/2022-10-20-Course-2-Sensor-Fusion-Exercises-Part-1.ipynb) notebook are the functions used to visualise the LiDAR range images, normalise their intensity and range channel values, and build 3D point clouds and BEV map images from the range images.
 An explanation of how each function can be executed in this project can be found in [`2022-11-06-Project-Writeup.md`](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/blob/2-1-3D-Object-Detection/2-Sensor-Fusion/2-1-3D-Object-Detection-with-LiDAR-Data/2022-11-06-Project-Writeup.md).

 ### Model Inference and Evaluation

 In this project we use the Super Fast and Accurate 3D Object Detection Based on 3D LiDAR Point Clouds (SFA3D) [3] model.
 The SFA3D model relies on a ResNet-18 FPN backbone [4].
 The final model was trained for 300 epochs on the 3D KITTI dataset [6].
 All model code and weights can be forked from the GitHub repository by [@maudzung](https://github.com/maudzung/SFA3D).

 We also make use of the pre-trained DarkNet (Complex-YOLO) [5] model in this project.
-Its implementation in PyTorch is made available on GitHub by user [@]().
+Its implementation in PyTorch is made available on GitHub by user [@maudzung](https://github.com/maudzung/Complex-YOLOv4-Pytorch).
 A comparison of the performance between these two models is coming soon.

 ### Configuring the programme

 First, fetch the pre-trained weights and model code from the GitHub repositories linked above.
-Next, ensure that all project requirements / dependencies have been installed (see _Setup and Installation_ or refer to `requirements.txt` and the `tools/` folder).
+Next, ensure that all project requirements / dependencies have been installed (see _Setup and Installation_ or refer to [`requirements.txt`](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/blob/main/2-Sensor-Fusion/2-1-3D-Object-Detection-with-LiDAR-Data/requirements.txt) and the [`tools/`](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/tree/main/2-Sensor-Fusion/2-1-3D-Object-Detection-with-LiDAR-Data/tools) folder).

 Note that if using the Udacity Ubuntu 16.04.6 LTS VM, the Matplotlib backend must be specified in order to avoid a `Segmentation fault (core dumped)` error (see [Issue #27](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/issues/27)).
 Currently, I am able to circumvent this by setting Matplotib to a non-GUI backend with `matplotlib.use('agg')`.
 This approach assumes that Matplotlib plotting functions will *not* be used, i.e., [`plt.show()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.show.html) or [`plt.imshow()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.imshow.html) are replaced with [`plt.savefig()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.savefig.html).